tajbender/WinClassicSamplesCS/readme.md

 # WinClassicSamplesCS
-A duplication in C# of the [Windows-classic-samples](https://github.com/Microsoft/Windows-classic-samples) using [Vanara](https://github.com/dahall/Vanara) libraries.
+A duplication in C# of the [Windows-classic-samples](https://github.com/Microsoft/Windows-classic-samples) using [Vanara](https://github.com/dahall/Vanara) libraries, this time using latest WinUI technology.

 ## Project Intent
 * Test and validate that the structures, methods and interfaces in Vanara using known code and outcomes.